yasingole/Dev-Ops-Project/README.md

 - Instance
     - This resource is key for deploying the webapp.
 It will deploy an instance within the private subnets, with the specified AMI, Instance type, security group, and key.
     - Within this respurce were also using custom user data scripting to set up the instance with the neccessary software to run an NGINX server.
+    - The necessary key needed has been generated from the aws console.
 - AMI Datasource
     - This ensures the latest Amazon Linux 2 AMI is fetched.
 - Application Load Balancer Security Group